lycheeverse/lycheeverse.github.io/usage/cli.md

 > Most of the options (like `--scheme` or `--exclude`) are for **links inside inputs**,
 > and **not** for the filtering the inputs themselves.

+## On Schemes

+lychee supports the following schemes:

+* `http`
+* `https`
+* `file`
+* `mailto`

+If you don't specify any schemes, lychee will check all links regardless of their scheme.
+Otherwise, it will only check links with the specified schemes.

 ## Repeating Options

 Options marked with `...` can be specified multiple times.